Today’s Wonder of the Day was inspired by Riley. Riley Wonders, “How Did Tap Dancing Start?” Thanks for WONDERing with us, Riley!

 What do you get when you combine fun music, fast feet, and a good sense of rhythm?
 The clickety-clack and tappity-tap of tap dancing, that’s what!

-Tap dancing mixes two beautiful arts—dancing and making music—into one mesmerizing act.
-Tap dancing can be recognized by the unique tapping sounds created by metal plates that are attached to the ball and heel of each dancer’s shoes.
+Tap dancing mixes two beautiful arts—dancing and making music—into one act.
+How can you tell if someone is tap dancing?
+Just listen for the tapping sounds created by metal plates on the bottom of a dancer’s shoes.

-When they’re tapped against a solid surface, such as a wooden floor, the plates create a signature sound.
-As tap dancers tap across the floor, they create music while they dance!
+When they’re tapped against a solid surface, such as a wooden floor, the plates create a unique sound.
+As tap dancers move across the floor, they make music while they dance!

-Many companies make special tap shoes that have custom tap plates attached to the bottom of the shoes with screws.
-Since each shoe has a tap plate near the toe and one on the heel, tap shoes are sometimes called “two shoes and four taps.”
-The screws that attach the taps to the shoes can be adjusted to change the sounds they make.
+Many companies make special tap shoes that have tap plates attached to the bottom of the shoes with screws.
+Since each shoe has a tap plate near the toe and one on the heel, they are sometimes called “two shoes and four taps.”
+The screws that attach the taps to the shoes can be tightened or loosened.
+This changes the sounds they make.

-Of course, it’s also possible to make your own homemade tap shoes by taping quarters or screwing metal plates to the bottom of any pair of shoes.
+Sometimes, people make their own tap shoes.
+They tape quarters or (with the help of an adult) screw metal plates to the bottom of a pair of shoes.
 It’s also possible to tap dance in shoes that have a hard, solid sole.
 However, the sounds such shoes make is not the same as true tap shoes.

-Tap dancers often improvise, making up their specific moves and beats as they go along.
-They also rely heavily on syncopation, which means they use an irregular rhythm to place stresses or accents where they usually wouldn’t occur.
+Tap dancers often improvise.
+That means they make up their moves and beats as they go along.
+They also rely heavily on syncopation.
+That means they use an irregular rhythm to place stresses or accents where they usually wouldn’t occur.

 Would you believe you can even tap dance without music?
 Just like singing without music, tap dancing can be “a cappella.”
 Instead of dancing to music, tap dancers instead make their own rhythms using a variety of special steps.